Find answers to MN SNAP's frequently asked questions:

 Any medications your pet is being given.
 Please bring labels.

-Cash to pay for your services.
+Cash or credit card to pay for your services.
+We also accept Apple and Google Pay contactless payments.
 Be sure to have extra cash in the event your pet has additional needs that are not anticipated at check-in.

 Bring your pet in a suitable carrier or crate.
 Only one feral cat per container will be accepted.
 We won’t accept containers containing multiple feral cats.
 If you don’t have a carrier or crate, it’s your responsibility to alert our staff at least 24 hours in advance so we can help you with options for your pet.